Postrantor/quadruped-robot/legged-ego-planner/README.md

 # Usage

 ### View the results in rviz
-- Download the rosbag [rosbag](https://ascend-repo.obs.cn-east-2.myhuaweicloud.com/Atlas%20200I%20DK%20A2/DevKit/models/23.0.RC1/cann/tracking.bag) for test.
+- Download the [rosbag](https://ascend-repo.obs.cn-east-2.myhuaweicloud.com/Atlas%20200I%20DK%20A2/DevKit/models/23.0.RC1/cann/tracking.bag) for test.

-- launch the planner and play the rosbag.
+- Launch the planner and play the rosbag.
 ```
 source devel/setup.bash
 roslaunch ego_planner run_in_exp.launch